 I was selling my craft on Facebook and other online platforms.
 This strategy of working from home gave me an opportunity to focus on writing the book.
 As much as I was trying my best to keep a roof over my head and put food on the table, the income wasn’t nearly enough to cover the basics.
 I’ll forever be grateful for the support I got from family at the time, support from amazing friends and even Food parcels from our church kept me going and most importantly kept the dream alive.
 But still it wasn’t enough.

-I couldn’t even afford home wifi at the time and so I was always on the look out and hunting for free WiFi spots around town to do my research.
+I couldn’t even afford home wifi at the time and so I was always on the lookout and hunting for free WiFi spots around town to do my research.
 I had a very old laptop that couldn’t connect directly to WiFi.
 I had a small phone that wasn’t so smart either but at least it connected to WiFi where I did my research and typed out what was relevant on my laptop.
 I’m still keeping that old phone, though no longer working but I keep it for sentimental reasons.
-This is the exact phone right here in this picture below.
-I’m sharing it so that the next time you read my Book, it should remind you the struggle that birth it.
+This is the exact phone right here in the picture below.
+I’m sharing it so that the next time you read my Book, it should remind you of the struggle that birth “Disrupt Yourself Or Be Disrupted.”

 Life has been tough and rough so much so that if I were to pour out everything I’ve been through, some of you will think I’m reciting a movie script.